 - A painful inflammation felt in the extraction area referred to as dry socket.

-- Chances of nerve damage from wisdom teeth extraction which can lead to loss of taste, permanent numbness, other tongue and mouth problems
+- Chances of nerve damage from wisdom teeth extraction.
+As a result, this can lead to loss of taste, permanent numbness, other tongue and mouth problems.

-- Long-lasting loss of feeling in the cheek, tongue or lip that does not go away, ranging from total numbness to feeling of being pinched with pins and needles
+- Long-lasting loss of feeling in the cheek, tongue, or lip that do not go away.
+This can range from total numbness to a pins and needles sensation.

-- Damage to structures of adjacent teeth or existing dental work
+- Damage to the structures of adjacent teeth or existing dental work

-- Root fragments or bone splinters may be left behind in the gum tissue
+- Root fragments or bone splinters may be present in the gum tissue from the surgery.

 - Tooth fragments left after extraction

-- Delayed healing or infection, both of which are possible to occur especially when the patient smokes at the time of recovery.
+- Delayed healing or infection, both of which are possible especially when the patient smokes at the time of recovery

 Why is it important to look after one’s wisdom teeth?

-Extra care is necessary to be taken with wisdom teeth that are not totally erupted.
-This is to ensure that infection and cavities are prevented.
-Keep in mind that it is fundamental to floss between the teeth especially those located between the tooth in front and the wisdom tooth.
-It is also essential to carefully and properly brush the hard to reach areas.
+Extra care is especially necessary with wisdom teeth that fail to totally erupt.
+This is especially true when it comes to preventing infections and cavities.
+Keep in mind that it is fundamental to floss between the teeth, including the wisdom tooth and its adjacent teeth.
+It is also essential to carefully and properly brush the hard-to-reach areas.